dakshim/typescript-design-patterns/README.md

 # Typescript Design Patterns
-An example of Design Patterns in typescript
+Example of some commonly used Design Patterns in typescript

 # Overview
 Design Patterns allow us to reuse a tried and tested solution against commonly occuring problems in Software Designs, here in this repo, I'm going to create several examples of some commonly used Design Patterns such as :